jRevaj/ctf-platform/README.md

 ## Overview

-This project is a CTF platform that allows you to create and manage CTF scenarios.
+This project is a CTF platform that allows you to create and manage CTF challenges.

 ## Management Commands